fatmasevinck/enetLTS/paper/paper.md

  lambda: 0.01
  lambdaw: 0.003971358
   ```

+704 out of 1096 independent variables are selected by the enetLTS model based on optimal combination of $\alpha=0.2$ and $\lambda=0.01$.
+Here $\lambda_w =0.003971358$ corresponds to updated tuning parameter for reweighted model.
+The effect of tuning parameter $\alpha$ on the model is very clear from less sparsity.

 The main function `enetLTS()` provides similar options for the $\alpha$ sequence of the elastic net penalty.
 The default for the tuning parameters $\lambda$ are values from 0.95 to 0.05 with steps of size -0.05, see @Kurnaz22Arx.